 Estonian National Museum

-The ERM offers several function rooms in all, the largest of which, a lecture hall that doubles as concert and cinema hall, accommodates 250 guests.
-There is also a black box theatre seating up to 200 people and meeting rooms for 30 to 50 people.
-Lobby areas can be used for receptions for up to 1000.
+Estonian National Museum offers several function rooms.
+The largest room for conferences is a lecture hall that doubles as concert and cinema hall and accommodates 250 guests.
+There is also a black box theatre (seats 200 guests) and several meeting rooms for 30 to 50 people.
+Lobby areas can be used for receptions for max 1000 guests.
+Please see ERM Conference Services catalogue for further information on their conference services .